mohsenet/k_means/README.md

-# k_means
+# k-means

-You can find k-means sample here
+You can find k-means sample here.

-I hope this useful for you
+I hope this useful for you.